MauricioMilano/coder-api/README.new.md

-# GPT API Coder Backend
+# GPT-5 Coder Backend

-A minimal backend for an autonomous project modification agent to be consumed by chatGPT using OpenAPI specs.
+A minimal backend for an autonomous project modification agent to be consumed by

 ## Features